jacobjinkelly/gibbs-jem/README.md

 Code for the paper:

 > Jacob Kelly, Richard Zemel, Will Grathwohl.
-"Learning Differential Equations that are Easy to Solve." _ICML UDL_ (2021).
+"Directly Training Joint Energy-Based Models for Conditional Synthesis and Calibrated Prediction of Multi-Attribute Data." _ICML UDL_ (2021).
 > [[arxiv]](#) [[bibtex]](#bibtex)

 # Environment